 Plate work to be videotaped:

 Again this year, your time working plate mechanics in the cages, will be videotaped with recorded comments of the cagework instructor.
 A DVD with your performance and comments will be mailed to you following the clinic.
 DVDs will be grouped so multiple umpires will appear on each DVD.
 Makes for a great training aid, not only for the individual umpire but also for chapters to show among their membership on suggestions for improving their group as a whole.
+As of right now, due to lower than projected enrollment, we are no longer able to offer this feature.
+Bring your own device and we will happily record your plate work and feedback.

 If you are a NYSBUA member, please wear your NYSBUA uniform.
 If you are not affiliated with NYSBUA, a base umpire uniform or comfortable clothing is acceptable.
 It is typically cold at the Edge.
 Wear layers and your jacket.
 In the off chance of unseasonably warm weather, please pack a base shirt.
 Changing rooms are available on site.
 If you do not have or choose not to wear a uniform, you are welcome to dress in athletic attire.
 Hat is required.